microsoft/STL/README.md

 because they need to be updated whenever source files are added/renamed/deleted.
 We'll delete the legacy machinery as soon as possible.)

-* Tests: **Coming soon.** We rely on three test suites: std, tr1, and [libcxx][].
-We need to replace our current test harness, which extensively uses Microsoft-internal machinery.
+* Tests: **In progress.** We rely on three test suites: std, tr1, and [libcxx][].
+We've partially ported std and fully ported libcxx to run under [lit][] using the various configuration/compilers we test internally. tr1 and portions of std are still a work in progress.

 * Continuous Integration: **In progress.** We've set up Azure Pipelines to validate changes to the repository.
 Currently, it builds the STL (native desktop for x86, x64, ARM, and ARM64).
 Also, it strictly verifies that all of our